THE APSARA & THE APSARA RIVE DROITE

 LET US HELP YOU ENJOY LUANG PRABANG

-Our friendly staff can arrange make sure you see the major sights, and enjoy the best experiences around town.
+Our friendly staff can help you to visit the major sights and enjoy the best experiences around town.

 Here are some handy travel tips:

-Sai Bat (Morning Alms) is a longstanding tradition in Laos Buddhist culture, and a sacred ceremony for the locals and monks, who depend on these offerings (often sticky rice) for daily sustanance.
+ALMS GIVINGSai Bat (Morning Alms) is a longstanding tradition in Laos Buddhist culture, and a sacred ceremony for the locals and monks, who depend on these offerings (often sticky rice) for daily sustenance.
 However, this beautiful ancient ritual, despite being captivating, must be respected when being watched.
 Equally, when visiting temples shoulders should be covered and respectable clothes worn.
 Around town it is considered disrespectful to be wearing no shirt.

-The Kuang Si Waterfalls are spectacular.
-From 50m this perfect turquoise blue water falls and runs throught a series of shallow pools, perfect for swimming in , before flowing downstream into the jungle river.
+WATERFALLSThe Kuang Si Waterfalls are spectacular.
+From 50m this perfect turquoise blue water falls and runs through a series of shallow pools - perfect in which to swim , before flowing downstream into the jungle river.

-Pak Ou Caves, also known as The Thousand Buddah Cave, due tot he thousands of buddah statues, large and small, all around the cave.
+PAK OU CAVEPak Ou Caves, also known as The Thousand Buddha Cave, due to the amount of buddha statues large and small within.

 CURRENCY AND SHOPPING